 Only six miles east of Inverness and 1.5 Miles (2.4km) away from Culloden Battlefield lies a site that is both beautiful and mysterious.
-Clava Cairns is a significant collection of standings stones and stone circles that was once used as a gravesite.
+Clava Cairns is a significant collection of standings stones and stone circles that was once used as a gravesite in Scotland.

 To this day their origin and history remain to be fully understood.

 Located in a leafy field in the deep Scottish highlands, Clava Cairns channels the aura of an extra-spiritual Stonehenge.

 When the light from the setting sun illuminates the perfectly-aligned stones, it is not difficult at all to envision the site as a portal into another time.